 He hit the ground running during his first season in charge by presiding over victories at Bayern-Rundfahrt, Vattenfall Cyclassics and Eneco Tour, and backed those up in 2012 by playing his part in 20 further successes.

-“It’s a nice project for me to work on because I specialised in those types of races as a rider and I can teach the guys a lot about the best way to approach them.
-When the time comes as well, I’ll be looking to give them some good advice on the road which will give them the best chance of taking a victory.”
+He said: “The Classics are always a key part of the season for me because I specialised in those types of races as a rider and I can teach the guys a lot about the best way to approach them.